MicrosoftDocs/VBA-Docs/api/Excel.Text.md

 # Text property (Excel Graph)

 Returns or sets the text for the specified object.
-Read/write String.
+Read/write **String**.

 _expression_.**Text**

 _expression_ Required.
 An expression that returns one of the objects in the **Applies To** list.

 ## Example